Main contents start here

 (2) Trade by Commodity

-Japan's exports in 2017 consisted of transport equipment, which accounted for the largest portion of the total export value, 23.3 percent, followed by general machinery and electrical machinery, making up 20.0 percent and 17.5 percent, respectively.
-Motor vehicles, which are in the transport equipment category, constituted 15.1 percent of the total export value, up 2.8 percent in quantity and up 4.3 percent in value from the previous year.
-One characteristic of Japan's exports is the large proportion of high value-added products manufactured with advanced technology, such as motor vehicles, iron and steel, and integrated circuits.
+As for Japan's exports in 2018 by commodity, transport equipment accounted for the largest portion of the total export value, 23.2 percent, followed by general machinery and electrical machinery, making up 20.3 percent and 17.4 percent, respectively.
+Motor vehicles, which are in the transport equipment category, constituted 15.1 percent of the total export value, up 2.6 percent in quantity and up 4.1 percent in value from the previous year.
+One characteristic of Japan's exports is the large proportion of high value-added products manufactured with advanced technology, such as motor vehicles, iron and steel products, and integrated circuits.

-The leading import item category was mineral fuels, which represented 21.0 percent of the total value imported, followed by electrical machinery and chemicals, with 16.0 percent and 10.0 percent, respectively.
-Crude petroleum and partially refined petroleum, in the mineral fuels category, constituted 9.5 percent of the total import value, down 4.0 percent in quantity and up 29.3 percent in value from the previous year.
+The leading import item category was mineral fuels, which represented 23.3 percent of the total value imported, followed by electrical machinery and chemicals, with 14.9 percent and 10.3 percent, respectively.
+Petroleum, in the mineral fuels category, constituted 10.8 percent of the total import value, down 5.8 percent in quantity and up 24.5 percent in value from the previous year.

 (3) Trade by Country/Region